 Update 2014: Based on recent results, it seems harder to get ultrasound to have long-lasting effect in humans and large monkeys, despite excellent results in rats and dogs.
 The trick has not yet been found.
 However, ultrasound may have potential as a backup contraceptive.
 See details below and an update at Parsemus Foundation.

 Have you ever had ultrasound treatment for an injured joint?
 Maybe for a sports injury?
 For ultrasound contraception, a man (or his doctor) applies 15 minutes of those same painless ultrasound waves to the testes using equipment that’s already common in physical therapists’ offices.
-In animals, this results in about 6 months of contraception.
-We know that it works in humans too, but we don’t know yet whether the same dose will make it last 6 months.
+In animals, this results in about 6 months of contraception (but can produce permanent sterilization at the right dose).
 The method is long-acting, localized (nonsytemic—unlike hormones), and nonsurgical.

 Ultrasound waves penetrating skin.